katamveera/stockmarketpredictionusingDL/README.md

-#import all the necessary libraries
+# Import all the necessary libraries
 import numpy as np
 import pandas as pd
 import matplotlib.pyplot as plt